Damir Sadiković: Željezničar

-After his loan ended, Sadiković went back to Željezničar, but shortly after left the club.
-He was one of the most technically gifted players at Željezničar at the time.

 Mladost Doboj Kakanj

 On 25 September 2017, Sadiković signed a one-year deal contract with the possibility of an extension for one more year with Mladost Doboj Kakanj.
-He left Mladost on 14 February 2019 so that he could join Željezničar.
+He left Mladost on 14 February 2019 to join Željezničar.

 Return to Željezničar

-On 15 February 2019, one day after leaving Mladost, Sadiković returned and signed a one-and-a-half year contract, with a possibility of an extension for one more year with Željezničar.
+On 15 February 2019, Sadiković returned to Željezničar and signed a one-and-a-half-year contract, with a possibility of an extension for one more year.

-Sadiković made his first appearance since returning to Željezničar on 24 February 2019, in a 1–0 loss to Radnik Bijeljina, coming in as an 82nd-minute substitute for Haris Hajdarević.
+Sadiković made his first appearance since returning to the club on 24 February, in a 1–0 loss to Radnik Bijeljina, coming in as an 82nd-minute substitute for Haris Hajdarević.
 He scored his first goal in his second spell with the club on 20 April 2019 in a 3–0 home win against Krupa.

-On 10 August 2019, he made his 100th appearance for Željezničar in a 2–0 away league win against Čelik Zenica, in which he made an assist and was one of the best players of the game.
+On 10 August 2019, Sadiković made his 100th appearance for Željezničar in a 2–0 away league win against Čelik Zenica.

 Cracovia

 On 5 October 2020, Sadiković signed a three-year contract with Polish Ekstraklasa club Cracovia for a €200.000 transfer fee.
 He made his debut for Cracovia in the 2020 Polish Super Cup triumph against Legia Warsaw on 9 October 2020.
-On 14 July 2022, after not making an appearance since November 2021, he left the club by mutual consent.
+On 14 July 2022, after not making an appearance since November 2021, Sadiković left the club by mutual consent.

+Kolubara

+On 25 July 2022, Sadiković joined Serbian side Kolubara on a two-year deal.
+He debuted in a league win against Mladost Lučani on 31 July.

+Napredak Kruševac

+In September 2023, Sadiković left Kolubara to join Serbian SuperLiga club Napredak Kruševac.

 International career

 Sadiković has represented Bosnia and Herzegovina at under-19 and under-21 levels.
 He made six appearances for both selections respectively between 2013 and 2016.
-He made his debut for the senior Bosnia and Herzegovina national team in a friendly 0–0 tie with Montenegro on 2 June 2021.
+He made his debut for the senior Bosnia and Herzegovina national team in a friendly 0–0 draw against Montenegro on 2 June 2021.